oneapi-src/document-automation/README.md

 #### **Conclusion**
 To build a named entity recognition solution using BERT transfer learning approach, at scale, Data Scientist will need to train models for substantial datasets and run inference more frequently.
 The ability to accelerate training will allow them to train more frequently and achieve better accuracy.
 Besides training, faster speed in inference will allow them to run prediction in real-time scenarios as well as more frequently.
 A Data Scientist will also look at data classification to tag and categorize data so that it can be better understood and analyzed.
 This task requires a lot of training and retraining, making the job tedious.
 The ability to get it faster speed will accelerate the ML pipeline.
 This reference kit implementation provides performance-optimized guide around named entity tag prediction use cases that can be easily scaled across similar use cases.

+## **Notices & Disclaimers**
+To the extent that any public or non-Intel datasets or models are referenced by or accessed using tools or code on this site those datasets or models are provided by the third party indicated as the content source.
+Intel does not create the content and does not warrant its accuracy or quality.
+By accessing the public content, or using materials trained on or with such content, you agree to the terms associated with that content and that your use complies with the applicable license.

+Intel expressly disclaims the accuracy, adequacy, or completeness of any such public content, and is not liable for any errors, omissions, or defects in the content, or for any reliance on the content.
+Intel is not liable for any liability or damages relating to your use of public content.

 ## Appendix

 ### **Experiment setup**